mkleehammer/pyodbc/docs/unicode.md

 ## TL;DR

-By default, pyodbc uses UTF-8 and UTF-16LE encodings as specified by the ODBC specification.
-Many drivers behave different than the specification so you may need to configure your connection.
+By default, pyodbc uses UTF-16LE and SQL_C_WCHAR for reading and writing all Unicode as recommended in the ODBC specification.
+Unfortunately many drivers behave differently so connections may need to be configured.
 I recommend creating a global connection factory where you can consolidate your connection string and configuration:

     def connect():
         cnxn = pyodbc.connect(_connection_string)